izderadicka/audioserve/docs/api.md

         }
 ```

-`folder_download` - is folder download enabled on the server
+`folder_download` - is folder download is enabled on the server
 `count` - number of collections
 `names` - array of collection names